QLWeilcf/OSMapNote/mapbox/awesome-vector-tiles.md

 - [kosmtik](https://github.com/kosmtik/kosmtik) - Design maps with CartoCSS and Mapnik.

 ## CLI Utilities
+- [tippecanoe](https://github.com/mapbox/tippecanoe) - Build vector tilesets from large collections of GeoJSON features using c++.  reads GeoJSON output .mbtiles
+- [tilemaker](https://github.com/systemed/tilemaker) - Command line tool to produce vector tiles directly from an .osm.pbf extract without an intermediate database. output to individual files, or to a SQLite (.mbtiles) database.
 - [Datamaps](https://github.com/ericfischer/datamaps) C application that can be used to create vector tiles and store them in an mbtiles.
 See the `render-vector` command.
-- [tilemaker](https://github.com/systemed/tilemaker) - Command line tool to produce vector tiles directly from an .osm.pbf extract without an intermediate database.
 - [vector-tiles-producer](https://github.com/vross/vector-tiles-producer) Command line tool in C++ to creates vector tiles for a given area at chosen zoom levels using a Mapnik XML.
-- [tippecanoe](https://github.com/mapbox/tippecanoe) - Build vector tilesets from large collections of GeoJSON features.
 - [vt-geojson](https://github.com/developmentseed/vt-geojson) - decodes vector tiles to GeoJSON FeatureCollections
 - [tl](https://github.com/mojodna/tl) - An alternate command line interface to tilelive